Intel dossier

 Decision Rules

-• Pay up only when the demand moat is structural.
+• Pay up only when the demand moat is structural and legible.

-• Favor workforce product when employment is physical-economy or anchor-driven, not lifestyle-driven.
+• Favor workforce apartments when the employment base is anchor-driven or physical-economy driven, not just because the rent looks cheap.

-• Treat oversupply as a timing problem if the pipeline is collapsing; treat it as thesis failure if new supply remains elevated.
+• Treat oversupply as a timing problem only when the forward pipeline is clearly collapsing.

-• Do not confuse absolute rent growth with durable value creation.
+• Do not confuse metro optimism with durable value creation at the corridor level.

 Related Pages